Your co-worker is expecting. Everyone is buzzing about a baby shower. You’re in charge of arranging the perfect party.

 Etiquette Around a Work Baby Shower

-As with any work parties, try to keep it low-key.
-Aim for a casual approach that allows people to give gifts if they’d like without any pressure, and don’t plan too many activities.
+As with any work parties, keep it low-key.
+Aim for a casual approach that allows people to give gifts without any pressure, and don’t plan too many activities.

 When you use WebBabyShower, guests can check in any time they want, so even if they’re busy, they won’t miss all the fun.
 With a laid-back approach, colleagues won’t worry about being uncomfortable or not being able to attend due to a last-minute meeting.

 As you consider your ideas for the baby shower, be sure to plan the invitations and RSVP instructions carefully.

 Email is the #1 preferred communication format in modern business, so an email invitation is easiest for both the party planner and the party guests.

 Using a platform like WebBabyShower, you can create a beautiful and themed work baby shower invitation.
 And, the best part of the WebBabyShower invite is the built-in RSVP function to help you gather and organize responses quickly!